NATO leaders declare China a global security challenge | Politics

 - Belgium

-NATO leaders on Monday declared that China poses a constant security challenge and is working to undermine global order, and they said they're worried about how fast the Chinese are developing nuclear missiles.
+NATO leaders on Monday declared China a constant security challenge and said the Chinese are working to undermine global order, a message in sync with President Joe Biden's efforts to get allies to speak out with a more unified voice against China's trade, military and human rights practices.

+In a summit statement, the leaders said that China's goals and “assertive behavior present systemic challenges to the rules-based international order and to areas relevant to alliance security.”
+The warning to China comes as Biden has stepped up his effort to rally allies to speak in a more unified voice about China's human rights record, its trade practices and its military's increasingly assertive behaviour that has unnerved U.S. allies in the Pacific.

 They called on Beijing to uphold its international commitments and to act responsibly in the international system.